servactory/servactory/docs/pages/getting-started.md

 ## Conventions

-- All the services are subclasses of `Servactory::Base` and are located in the `app/services` directory.
+- All services are subclasses of `Servactory::Base` and are located in the `app/services` directory.
 It is common practice to create and inherit from `ApplicationService::Base`, which is a subclass of `Servactory::Base`.
 - Name services by what they do, not by what they accept.
 Use verbs in names.
 For example, `UsersService::Create` instead of `UsersService::Creation`.

 ## Installation